lynnfaraday/aresmush.com/_root/tutorials/config/weather.md

 ## climate_for_area and default_climate

 The weather system lets you configure a climate for each room **area**.
+You can use 'none' to disable the weather system for an area.
 For all areas that are not specified, the weather system will use the `default_climate`.
-You can use 'none' to disable the weather system for that area.

 For example, the following config will use the polar climate for the North area and disable weather in the offstage area.
 Any other areas will use the temperate climate.